-Seeking help from trained professionals, known as RMTs is advised.
+Seeking help from trained professionals, known as RMTs, is advised.

-In this article, we will learn more about massage providers, including a registered massage therapist and a masseuse, their similarities and differences.
+In this article, we will learn more about massage providers, including a registered massage therapist and a masseuse, and their similarities and differences.

 What Is Massage Therapy?

-There are many reasons to see a registered massage therapist, including orthopedic conditions, whether you are an athlete or a common individual going about your day, personal or professional stress, ICBC-related injuries, overall relaxation and more.
+There are many reasons to see a registered massage therapist, including orthopedic conditions, whether you are an athlete or a common individual going about your day, personal or professional stress, ICBC-related injuries, overall relaxation, and more.